Education (ED)

 Equivalent to: ED 216

-Covers examination of equity and injustice based on social groupings such as race, gender, language, and ability.
-Discusses equitable approaches and power in systems and institutions of society (e.g., schooling, curriculum, educational policy) and how to actively make change.
-Reviews contemplation of multiculturalism and personal experiences through a wholeness approach.
+Examines equity and injustice based on socially constructed groupings such as race, gender, language, religion, class and ability through history and current times.
+Explores asset-based approaches and power in systems and institutions of society (e.g., schooling, curriculum, educational policy) and how to actively make change.
+Emphasizes self-inquiry and contemplation of multiculturalism and personal experiences through a resilience-focused wholeness approach.

 Equivalent to: ED 219H